unavi-xyz/unavi/docs/vision.md

 to us.

 This is not about simulation or escapism — it is about *integration*.
-The Wired is the continuation of the internet into a more expressive, human form — one that acknowledges that **information itself must live in space**.
+The Wired is the continuation of the Internet into a more expressive, human form — one that acknowledges that **information itself must live in space**, alongside us.

-We aim to open the floodgates of this new medium — to invite exploration, discovery, and the emergence of new forms of culture, art, and communication that can only exist when these are the axioms.
+We aim to open the floodgates of this new medium — to invite exploration, discovery, and the emergence of new forms in culture, art, and communication that can only exist when these are the axioms.

 ## Principles